Ian Cox: Coaching career

-In June 2015, Cox joined Isthmian League Division One South side Ramsgate as a coach and in November moved to Whitstable Town as joint manager with Wayne Wilson.
+In June 2015, Cox joined Isthmian League Division One South side Ramsgate as head coach, and in November of the same year moved to Whitstable Town as joint manager with Wayne Wilson.
+He left the club by mutual consent on 1 March 2016.

+Cox has also worked as an Equality Officer and first-team coach at his former club Gillingham, and coordinator of the National Citizen Service programme at former club Bournemouth.

 Awards

 As a member of the Trinidad and Tobago squad that competed at the 2006 FIFA World Cup in Germany, Cox was awarded the Chaconia Medal (Gold Class), the second highest state decoration of Trinidad and Tobago.